 Q. How much more money will I see in my paycheck?

-A. Assuming you qualify for a $400 stimulus payment, you will see your monthly take home pay increase by about $15 per week in 2009 and about $7.70 in 2010.
-For those qualifying for a $800 tax credit, double these amounts.
+A. Assuming you qualify for a $400 stimulus payment, you will see your monthly take-home pay increase by about $15 per week in 2009 and about $7.70 in 2010.
+For those qualifying for an $800 tax credit, double these amounts.

 Q. Do retirees who do not work receive a stimulus payment?